renpy/renpy/README.rst

 If the current nightly build doesn't work, please wait 24 hours for a new build to occur.
-If that build still doesn't work, contact Tom (`pytom at bishoujo.us`, or @renpytom on twitter) to find out what's wrong.
+If that build still doesn't work, contact Tom (`pytom at bishoujo.us`, or @renpytom on Twitter/X) to find out what's wrong.

 The ``doc`` symlink will dangle until documentation is built, as described below.